rlpitts/Intro-to-Pandas/README.md

 ### Welcome to an Introduction to Pandas (for Data Science)

-This is the course material for my brand new Intro to Pandas course.
-I expect that things will change in future iterations as I get a better feel for how long each part takes, learn more about certain aspects of Pandas' HPC-related features, and as Pandas itself continues to develop its relatively recent functionality for HPC systems and data sets larger than available memory.
+This is the course material for Intro to Pandas for Data Science.
+This is a dynamic repository, as both lesson plans and Pandas itself evolve.

 If you only plan to watch the lectures, you don't technically have to download anything, but all the materials are here in case you feel like you missed anything during the presentation.
 If you plan to participate in the exercises or run the demos, you will need access to a Python distibution of version 3.8 or later.